-Ambulances and fire engines in particular take up a lot of space on the road, and firefighters won’t balk at the prospect of ‘bouncing’ a poorly parked car out of the way.
-After all, people in burning buildings have families, cars don’t.
+Ambulances and fire engines in particular take up a lot of space on the road.
+And firefighters might not balk at the prospect of ‘bouncing’ a poorly parked car out of the way.

 That’s unless your car is parked unlawfully, such as on double yellow lines.
 Drivers who rely on hazard lights rather than parking properly are also unlikely to receive much sympathy from their insurer.

 Compare car insurance quotes